 A Super Fundraising Idea!

 Did you know that nonprofit groups have been fundraising with Rada Cutlery since 1948?
-Last year 19,000 groups including churches, schools, clubs, teams and youth groups made 40% profit selling Rada Knives and our other Made in the USA kitchen products as their fundraiser.
+It’s true!
+Last year 19,000 groups including churches, schools, clubs, teams and youth groups made a 40% profit selling Rada Knives and our other Made-in-the-USA kitchen products for their fundraiser.

 Creamy Potato Soup Video Recipe